Electa-Git/PowerModelsDistributionStateEstimation.jl/docs/src/index.md

-# PowerModelsSE.jl Documentation
+# PowerModelsDistributionStateEstimation.jl Documentation

 ## Overview

-PowerModelsSE.jl is an extension package of PowerModels(Distribution).jl for three-phase static Power System State Estimation.
+PowerModelsDistributionStateEstimation.jl is an extension package of PowerModelsDistribution.jl for three-phase static Power System State Estimation.

 A Power System State Estimator determines the *most-likely* state of